Gh0stWires/Pulp/README.md

                                 these lists for each user.
 That way if the user switches devices they
                                 can still access there collections.

+ # Update

+ I add the ability to turn pages using an app on an android wear watch.

 # Thoughts
 The hardest part of this project was dealing with RAR archives.
 When it comes to Java the only thing out there is junrar.
 Junrar has no documentation so I had to read through the source to piece together how to use it.
 But once I got it working it did the job.